msavoiu/ao3-wrapped/README.md

 # AO3 Wrapped

-AO3 Wrapped is a lightweight web app inspired by everyone's favorite: Spotify Wrapped!
-It makes use of web scraping with Python to generate some fun reading stats.
+Lightweight web application inspired by Spotify Wrapped that utilizes web scraping to generate user statistics and data visualizations from popular online creative writing platform Archive of Our Own (AO3).

 You can check it out (and get your own Wrapped) [here](https://ao3wrapped.lol)!